galaddirie/browsergrid/docs/AUTH_MIGRATION_QUICK_START.md

 Click the "Log out" button in the navbar or visit `/users/log_out`

-### Revoke API Key

-1. Visit `/api-keys`
-2. Find the key to revoke
-3. Click "Revoke"
-4. Key is immediately invalid

-### Regenerate API Key

-1. Visit `/api-keys`
-2. Find the key to regenerate
-3. Click "Regenerate"
-4. Old key is revoked, new key is created
-5. Copy the new token immediately!

 ## Accessing Current User in Controllers

 ### In Regular Controllers